bakkenbaeck/DoorbellBotNative/README.md

 ## iOS

-- The `GoogleService-Info.plist` file, which is ignored in git to avoid leaking credentials.
-If you're building this project outside the Bakken & Bæck organization, you'll need to create your own Firebase project [here](https://console.firebase.google.com).
+- The `Scripts/add_secrets_to_env.sh` file (which is ignored from git to avoid leaking secrets).
+This includes secrets for Firebase Crashlytics.

+  If you are poking at this app via open source and wish to use a different Firebase account:
+  - Replace the [iOS/DoorbellBotNative/GoogleService-Info.plist](iOS/DoorbellBotNative/GoogleService-Info.plist) file with your own.
+  - Remove the `Embed secrets` and `Reset Secrets For Later` phases from the build script.